ironkayman/RebisTheory/rebis_theory.md

 Valkyries were the heavenly kingdom's army as suggested by [Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm): `A beautiful helm made to resemble a heavenly guardian`.
 The kingdom, as it was discussed, was located on the grounds of what later became the Scarlet Fortress.
 As the kingdom is already capable of flight, we can suggest that it was already flying prior to Clockworks, as suggested by the [Avenger Helm](https://wiki.spiralknights.com/Avenger_Helm): `A helm worm by heavenly guardians who watch over a kingdom hidden atop a magma-covered mountain`.
 This makes it implicit as well as thematically fitting for the inhabitants of the kingdom being an avian species, and here both valkyries and Owlites could fit.

 While valkyries were covered as ones inspired by norse mythology, their anatomy remains unknown.
-And, as for Owlites, [Owlite Robe](https://wiki.spiralknights.com/Owlite_Robe) heavily implies their upper limbs used to be wings or seemed as such, while capable of grabbing.
+And, as for Owlites, [Owlite Robe](https://wiki.spiralknights.com/Owlite_Robe) heavily implies their upper limbs used to be wings or seemed as such, while capable of holding and grabbing.
 On the contrary, valkyries could have had wings on their backs, as suggested by the design of [Valkyrie Wings](https://wiki.spiralknights.com/Valkyrie_Wings) and [a raiment](https://wiki.spiralknights.com/Raiment_(Costume)): `A long, flowing battle garb best accessorized with a pair of angelic wings`.

 ##### Identity of Valkyries

 The [Heavenly Iron set](https://wiki.spiralknights.com/Heavenly_Iron_Armor) links heavenly kingdom, valkyries and Owlites: `A powerful suit of armor said to be crafted from angelic shields.
 It retains many divine properties celestial beings possess but lacks their weakness to fire` ([Heavenly Iron set](https://wiki.spiralknights.com/Heavenly_Iron_Armor)).

-This reminds of a motif of dragon scales being referred as angelic shields, specifically of the divine dragon, discovered through existence of divine drakon.
-Could it be that divine dragons specifically had weakness to fire?
+We could've proposed, that dragon scales are the angelic shields, specifically of the divine dragon, but we have no evidence for this.

-Owlites and valkyries were both weak to fire and specialized in protecting themselves from it as well as from electric shock, likely due to location of the kingdom in the clouds, the latter affirmed by the [storm chaser](https://wiki.spiralknights.com/Storm_Chaser): `A rare elemental found hovering in storm clouds.
+Owlites and valkyries were both weak to fire and specialized in protecting themselves from it, as well as from electric shock, likely due to location of the kingdom in the clouds, the latter affirmed by the [storm chaser](https://wiki.spiralknights.com/Storm_Chaser): `A rare elemental found hovering in storm clouds.
 Their electric hum creates an almost melodic choir that can be faintly heard between thunderclaps`.

-There are several other valkyrian armors:
+The information on the common weaknesses is gathered from the following items:

 - `A beautiful suit of armor that constantly shines as if illuminated by the sun` ([Angelic Raiment](https://wiki.spiralknights.com/Angelic_Raiment)).
 It is vulnerable to fire.
 - `A priceless set of armor whose name denizens of the Underworld dare not mention` ([Valkyrie Mail](https://wiki.spiralknights.com/Valkyrie_Mail)) is same as the above, resistant to curse, but vulnerable to fire.
-- `It retains many divine properties celestial beings possess but lacks their weakness to fire` ([Heavenly Iron Armor](https://wiki.spiralknights.com/Heavenly_Iron_Armor)) is strong to curse but vulnerable to shock, fire resistance is neutral in that case as specified by the armor itself, suggesting that it is an upgrade of the [Valkyrie Mail](https://wiki.spiralknights.com/Valkyrie_Mail).
+- `It retains many divine properties celestial beings possess but lacks their weakness to fire` ([Heavenly Iron Armor](https://wiki.spiralknights.com/Heavenly_Iron_Armor)) is strong to curse, but vulnerable to shock, _fire resistance is neutral_ in that case _as specified by the armor itself_, affirming it being at upgrade of the [Valkyrie Mail](https://wiki.spiralknights.com/Valkyrie_Mail).

+    At that point we already have a motif of, at least, valkyries being weak to fire.
+We consider those "celestial beings" to be valkyries.
+The description implies, that it is _beings themselves are weak to fire_.
-- `A cursed suit of armor once worn by a celestial being cast down from paradise` ([Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_Fallen)) is different in that regard, while it has same high resistance to fire of Heavenly Iron set, but seems to be corrupted by Underworld, as it negates any dealt by wearer damage to fiends.
+- `A cursed suit of armor once worn by a celestial being cast down from paradise` ([Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_Fallen)) is different in that regard, while it has _same resistance to fire as Heavenly Iron set_, but seems to be corrupted by Underworld, as it negates any dealt by wearer damage to fiends due to damage penalty.

-    It is but a result of a single entity's doing, a valkyrian, as suggested by the design borrowed from [Valkyrie Mail](https://wiki.spiralknights.com/Valkyrie_Mail).
+    It is but a result of a single entity's doing, a valkyrian, as suggested by the _design borrowed_ from [Valkyrie Mail](https://wiki.spiralknights.com/Valkyrie_Mail), _but with the resistance to fire from a higher-grade armor_.

+    The theme of the description is also similar ro a biblical motif.
 - `An upgraded set of Silvermail that is said to shine brightly even in the darkest of hours` ([Radiant Silvermail](https://wiki.spiralknights.com/Radiant_Silvermail)).
 It has [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather) used in its alchemy.
-It as well as Silvermail reminiscent of Gilded Griffin with its description, as [Silvermail](https://wiki.spiralknights.com/Silvermail) is described as: `Strong, yet light armor for knights who've sworn an oath to hunt down and destroy the undead, wherever it may lurk`.
+It is similar to Gilded Griffin in its description, potentially referring to the same period of time: `A beautiful pistol named after a great, noble beast.
+Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` ([Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin)), and, as [Silvermail](https://wiki.spiralknights.com/Silvermail): `Strong, yet light armor for knights who've sworn an oath to hunt down and destroy the undead, wherever it may lurk`.

-  This thematic similarity, we believe, is present through shadow defenses, relation to darkness of, likely, Underworld, as shadow defense is present, and shining - same as griffin's, with attribution to piercing damage.
+  This thematic similarity is present in a form of shadow defense, relating to darkness of Underworld, and contrasting to it element of shining and light, attributed to themes of piercing damage, as associated here with the Christian-adjacent themes of holy or divine.

-  As it is the final upgrade of [Drake Scale Mail](https://wiki.spiralknights.com/Drake_Scale_Mail) alchemy path, the piecing defense is likely derived from this beast scales - [drake scales](https://wiki.spiralknights.com/Drake_Scale), which are notable absent in Silvermail and its upgrade.
+  As [Radiant Silvermail](https://wiki.spiralknights.com/Radiant_Silvermail) is the final upgrade of [Drake Scale Mail](https://wiki.spiralknights.com/Drake_Scale_Mail) alchemy path, the piecing defense is likely derived from this beast scales - [drake scales](https://wiki.spiralknights.com/Drake_Scale), which are notable absent in Silvermail and its upgrade.

   That seems to be the same motif of dragons or Valkyries opposing the Underworld in it later state.

-  Here, Silvermail's description must be considered: `Strong, yet light armor for knights who've sworn an oath to hunt down and destroy the undead, wherever it may lurk`, as it mentions knights in the _same setting_ as [Blackhawk](https://wiki.spiralknights.com/Blackhawk): `its said to contain the soul of a knight who was only two days from retirement`, connecting the two in their relation to shadow damage.
+  Here, [Silvermail](https://wiki.spiralknights.com/Silvermail)'s description must be considered: `Strong, yet light armor for knights who've sworn an oath to hunt down and destroy the undead, wherever it may lurk`, as it mentions knights in the same manner as [Blackhawk](https://wiki.spiralknights.com/Blackhawk): `its said to contain the soul of a knight who was only two days from retirement`, _connecting the two in their relation to shadow damage_.
+We will return to this concept of a knight in mind.

 - `A resplendent replica of the shield thought to have been issued to the most eminent of Owlite wizards.
-Wielding it fills you with righteous vengeance` ([Grey Owlite Shield](https://wiki.spiralknights.com/Grey_Owlite_Shield)) is resistant to both fire and shock.
+Wielding it fills you with righteous vengeance` ([Grey Owlite Shield](https://wiki.spiralknights.com/Grey_Owlite_Shield)) is _resistant to both fire and shock_.
 It is one of 2 shield having same resists, the other being [Crest of Almire](https://wiki.spiralknights.com/Crest_of_Almire).

-The righteousness of Grey Owlite Shield is also similar to [Seraphic Mail](https://wiki.spiralknights.com/Seraphic_Mail): `A beautiful mail coat that causes its wearer to strike out at evil with righteous fury`.
+    The `righteous` characteristic of Grey Owlite Shield is similar to [Seraphic Mail](https://wiki.spiralknights.com/Seraphic_Mail): `A beautiful mail coat that causes its wearer to strike out at evil with righteous fury`.
+We know that Owlites were erased by the Kataclysm due to Kat Tribe activity, and this is a solid reason for Owlite to hold feelings for them, a vengeance.

+    But how Valkyries, through Seraphic Mail's `righteous fury` are placed here?
-- `A cloak for renowned Owlite scholars, this feathery frock is filled with the wisdom of the ages` ([Grey Feather Mantle](https://wiki.spiralknights.com/Grey_Feather_Mantle)) is resistant to fire and shock, but significantly less, compared to the previous item.
+- `A cloak for renowned Owlite scholars, this feathery frock is filled with the wisdom of the ages` ([Grey Feather Mantle](https://wiki.spiralknights.com/Grey_Feather_Mantle)) is _resistant to fire and shock_, but significantly less, compared to the previous item.
-- `A heavenly cloak thought to be once worn by celestial sages` ([Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle)) is resistant to fire and shock, as well as curse.
-It is the only cloak in alchemy tree that is resistant to shadow damage instead of elemental, __highlighting Owlites' and Valkyrian similarity in perception of shadow damage as to be protected from through divinity__.
+- `A heavenly cloak thought to be once worn by celestial sages` ([Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle)) is _resistant to fire and shock_, as well as curse.

+    It is the only cloak in alchemy tree that is resistant to shadow damage instead of elemental.

+Those similarities seem to be __highlighting Owlites' and Valkyrian relation in perception of shadow damage as to be protected from through divinity, but also physical weaknesses__.

+But, this does not explain the concept of Valkyries being the celestial beings.
+It can be understood through the same lens of biblical lore, as the Armor of The Fallen, equalling Valkyries to Angels in thei heavenly kingdom.

 Alchemy for all of the above items involves an [Owlite feather](https://wiki.spiralknights.com/Owlite_Feather), marking another connection between Owlites and Valkyries.